werf/werf/docs/_includes/cli/werf_managed_images_add.md

       --docker-config='':
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)
-            Command needs granted permissions to read, pull and delete images from the specified
+            Command needs granted permissions to read and write images to the specified stages
-            stages storage, read images from the specified images repo --dry-run=false:
+            storage
-            Indicate what the command would do without actually doing that -h, --help=false:
+  -h, --help=false:
-            help for cleanup
+            help for add
       --home-dir='':
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) -i, --images-repo='':